|

 English is the second language, followed by French, even though

-its neighbors Thailand, Vietnam and Laos.
-PASSPORT & VISAS: Cambodia
+time zone as its neighbors Thailand, Vietnam and Laos.
+PASSPORT

-upon arrival at Phnom Penh or Siem Reap airport for US$ 20.- A passport
+stay upon arrival at Phnom Penh or Siem Reap airport for US$ 20.-

-valid for at least six months beyond the end of your visit and one passport
+A passport valid for at least six months beyond the end of your visit

 shopping, if travelers are to obtain reasonable prices.
 TIPPING: Tipping is not obligatory in Cambodia, but is nonetheless widely practiced in hotels and restaurants in addition to the service charges shown on bills.
 (Porter: 1,000 Riel per bag.) |